DylanHobbs/TeleProjReport/tele2report.md

 ###Closing (temp)
 Overall we found the project to be a lot of fun.
 It was an interesting project and we decided to model our workflow to be as close to production quality as we could within our skill-level.
-All of the methods are documents in the source and the commits over time grpahs on Github show a persistent effort toward the project overall.
+All of the methods are documents in the source and the commits over time graphs on Github show a persistent effort toward the project overall.

 Dylan Hobbs